Maritime Museum (Macau)

 The Maritime Museum (海事博物館; Museu Marítimo) is a museum in São Lourenço, Macau, China.

 History

 The construction of the museum was proposed in 1986.
 The museum was finally opened in 1987.
-Because of space constraint, new museum building was constructed and opened on 24 June 1990.
+Because of space constraint, new museum building was constructed and opened on 24 June 1990 while the former building was transformed into the administrative building of the museum.

 Architecture

 The museum building spans over 800 m^{2} of area and was built on the site where the first Portuguese explorers landed on Macau in 1553.
 The building resembles the shape of a ship.